 Common thyroid disorders

-At-home thyroid tests typically measure several thyroid hormones:
+At-home thyroid tests typically measure several thyroid hormones, including:

-Some tests also check for thyroid antibodies, as their presence can indicate the autoimmune disease Hashimoto’s thyroiditis.
+Some tests also check for thyroid antibodies.
+The presence of these can indicate the autoimmune disease Hashimoto’s thyroiditis.

-The results of the test will help the person determine whether there is any need to see a doctor.
+The results of the test help a person determine whether there is a need to see a doctor.

-When a person receives their testing kit, they will have to take a finger-prick blood sample.
-They then place the sample in a plastic bag and return it using the provided envelope.
+Using a testing kit involves taking a finger-prick blood sample, placing the sample in a plastic bag, and returning it to the company in the provided envelope.

-Each testing kit will have specific instructions, and it is essential to follow the guidelines to ensure an accurate result.
+Each testing kit has specific instructions, and it is essential to follow these carefully to ensure an accurate result.

-It is important to note that various factors
+It is important to note that several things

 - older age